Kershaw County and Lee County Regional Water Authority

 - If you notice a leak at the meter, call us.
-Cassatt Water Company will repair leaks at the meter and leaks in the service line from the water main to the meter.
+Cassatt Water will repair leaks at the meter and leaks in the service line from the water main to the meter.

 Section II: Water quality facts

 About Your Water

-Cassatt water Company meets all established limits for drinking water quality.
+Cassatt Water meets all established limits for drinking water quality.
 Information about the contaminants present in your tap water, and levels of these contaminants, is published in an Annual Drinking Water Quality Report.
 Click here to view or download the 2012 Annual Drinking Water Quality Report.
 In addition you may request that a copy of the report be mailed to you by calling (803) 432-8235 extension 11.

-What is the quality of Cassatt Water Company's tap water
+What is the quality of Cassatt Water's tap water

-Drinking water from Cassatt Water Company meets or exceeds the standards of the federally mandated Safe Drinking Water Act (SDWA).
+Drinking water from Cassatt Water meets or exceeds the standards of the federally mandated Safe Drinking Water Act (SDWA).
 Congress passed the legislation in 1974, and amended the SDWA in 1986 and again in 1996 to expand the Environmental Protection Agency's (EPA's) role in protecting public health from contaminated drinking water.

 About drinking water disinfection.

 Why do we need to add a disinfectant to drinking water?

 The SDWA requires public water systems to disinfect their water to eliminate and control specific disease-causing organisms and indicators that may be present in drinking water.
-Depending on your specific residence, the Cassatt Water Company uses chloramines or sodium hypochlorite disinfection.
+Depending on your specific residence, the Cassatt Water uses chloramines or sodium hypochlorite disinfection.
 Chloramines are formed by mixing chlorine and ammonia.